ML for Systems

-We provide an overview of data systems components that we are currently working on, with more detailed project descriptions in the links, as well as a list of open-source repositories:
+Here, we provide an overview of data systems components that we are currently working on, with more detailed project descriptions in the links, as well as a list of open-source repositories.

 Storage layout and index structures are the most important factors to guarantee efficient data access, and both are amenable to be enhanced by learned data and workload models.
 The original work on learned indexes showed that replacing traditional index structures with learned models can improve data access times while reducing memory footprint.
 Since then, we have worked to make learned indexes more practical, developed learned multi-dimensional indexes, created a benchmark for learned index structures, and applied learned indexes to DNA sequence search.

 - The Case for Learned Index Structures.
 SIGMOD 2018.
 Tim Kraska, Alex Beutel, Ed Chi, Jeffrey Dean, Neoklis Polyzotis